This post may contain affiliate links.

 Ask your butcher or meat counter for a flank steak that’s pretty rectangular in shape.
 This will make it easier to get evenly shaped slices.
 If you end up with extra slices of steak, grill those on their own with the rolls and brush with glaze.
 They’ll cook much faster than the rolls, but they make a great snack for the cook/grill master.

-For even more sesame flavor, sprinkle toasted sesame seeds or drizzle toasted sesame oil over rolls before serving.
+For even more sesame flavor, drizzle toasted sesame oil over rolls before serving.

 If the beef sticks to the meat tenderizer or rolling pin during pounding, lay a piece of plastic wrap over the beef, this will keep it from sticking.